Quick links

 How much notice is required?

 Example: The secretary plans on delivering the AGM notice package under suite doors or by mail on June 3 (day 1).
-The AGM date can be June 22 (day 20) or later.
+The date of the AGM can be June 22 (day 20) or later.

 There is one exception.
-If the method of delivery is handing the notice package to an owner (“leaving it with the person”), the notice is actually received on day 1 and the AGM or SGM could be held on day 16 or later.
+If the method of delivery is handing the notice package to an owner (“leaving it with the person”), only 2 days are added.
+(2 days + 14 days = 16 days) The day the notice package was handed to the person is day 1.
+The AGM or SGM could be held on day 16 or later.
 However, it is usually not possible to hand the notice package to each and every owner on day 1.
-It is practical for council to initiate delivery at least 20 days in advance.
+It is practical for council to give notice at least 20 days in advance.

 What information has to be included in a notice?